omnideconv/spacedeconv/README.md

 ### Data requirements
 SpaceDeconv offers convenient access to perform first- and second-generation deconvolution on spatial transcriptomics datasets.

-* SpatialExperiment, will be deconvoluted
+* _SpatialExperiment_, will be deconvoluted
-* SingleCellExperiment containing cell type information, for second-generation tools
+* _SingleCellExperiment_ containing cell type information, for second-generation tools

 ### Load Spatial Dataset
 You can load 10X Visium Data by providing the spaceranger output folder.
 It is further possible to run SpaceDeconv with manually created SpatialExperiments.
 See the SpatialExperiment [Documentation](https://github.com/drighelli/SpatialExperiment) for further details.